freeradical13/freeradical13.github.io/index.md

 ## Organisms

 A phenotype is the set of all observable [traits][] (or characteristics) of an organism.
 A trait is based on the underlying gene(s) (the genotype) and environmental factors that produced it.
 The same phenotype may be produced by multiple different genotypes.

+An [autotroph][] is a self-feeding organism and produces its own organic compounds needed for survival (also called nutrition or food) from simple elementary entities and chemicals from its environment.
+A [heterotroph][] cannot produce its own food so it must consume autotrophs or their products.

 ### Phylogeny